quicwg/base-drafts/draft-ietf-quic-transport.md

 data on this stream.
 Either frame might arrive before a STREAM or STREAM_DATA_BLOCKED frame if packets are lost or reordered.

-Before creating a stream, all streams of the same type with lower-numbered stream IDs MUST be created.
+Before a stream is created, all streams of the same type with lower-numbered stream IDs MUST be created.
 This ensures that the creation order for streams is consistent on both endpoints.